 Nets On the Air

-RI Amateur Radio Emergency Service ARES VHF Net is held every 2nd Tuesday of the month at 7pm on the KA1RCI Repeater Network.
-We will perform exercises and fun drills for emergency practice, including traffic handling, emergency power, simplex communications, and more!
-The net is open to all licensed operators and the net manager is N1PSX Paul.
-For more information visit our website at riares.org There you can also submit registration forms online.
+The RI Amateur Radio Emergency Service (ARES) VHF Net and the Ocean State Emergency Communications Alliance Net (OSECA) are held on alternate Tuesday evenings.
+These nets are open to all licensed operators.
+The net manager is N1PSX Paul.
+For more information about Rhode Island ARES visit our website at riares.org There you can also submit registration forms online.
 You can also find us on Facebook Groups RI ARES

 Rhode Island Digital Link